rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 ### Sparse distributed representations

-Sparse distributed representations (SDRs) are a foundational aspect of HTM Theory.
-They are how the brain represents its input and the state of its world, with very few neurons active at any given time.
-The unique properties of SDRs enable semantic generalization and robustness to noise.
+Sparse Distributed Representations (SDRs) are a foundational aspect of all of our theories.
+Everywhere in the neocortex, information is represented by distributed and sparsely active sets of neurons.
+We have shown through mathematical analysis and simulation that SDRs enable semantic generalization and robustness.

 Find more information on [sparse distributed representations](/neuroscience-research/cortical-theory/sparse-distributed-representations/).